chronosphere-info/chronosphere-info.github.io/pages/variables.md

 hero_image: "/images/backgrounds/rainforest.jpg"
 ---

+## Earth System Variables

+Variables represent the highest-level of formal data organization.
 A variable is a function that maps one type of information to another.

 The blueprint of a variable is its dimensionality: the dimensions of its **domain** (to what it maps things) and its **range** (what it maps).
 The entire Earth system can represented with a set of variables or system descriptors.

+Theory is dependent on this.

 ## Examples